 - 2 cloves garlic

 - 2 sticks celery

-- handful of celery leaves
+- handful celery leaves

-- 2 sprigs of rosemary whole
+- 2 sprigs rosemary

 - 2 beef stock cubes

 - 500 ml water

 - 500 g passata

 - Remove the dish from the slow cooker and put on the hob on a medium heat. (check your slow cooker dish is hob safe if not fry them in the frying pan).